If you're a council tenant and you would like to buy your rented home at a discount, the Right to Buy scheme is available.

 - You hold a secure tenancy

 However, the property you are applying to buy must be your only or principal home.
-You may be able to exercise the Right to Buy jointly with members of your family who have lived with you for the past 12 months.
+You may be able to exercise the Right to Buy jointly with members of your family who have lived with you for 12 months prior to you submitting your application.
 You can also buy with someone who is a joint tenant with you.

 The Right to Buy discount